Economics

 ECO 208 - Principles of Microeconomics

 Prerequisites: Students must have satisfied all remediation in MATH.
+An in

 Description: An introductory course that studies the behavior of individual decision makers and their effect on individual markets.
 This course explores the supply and demand model, consumer choice, and producer decisions under perfect and imperfect competitive conditions.
 Other covered topics may include factor markets and environmental economics.
 SUNY GE-SSBS; SUNY GEN ED-GSBS; NCC GEN ED-SBS Offered: Fall, Winterim, Spring, Summer